Exfoliation is an important step that happens regularly in a good skincare regimen.

 That means that your skin isn’t the same it was 28 days ago, which is a mindblowing thought on its own.

 However, as you begin to age, some of those dead skin cells can stay on the surface of your skin for up to 80 days.
 And although they are invisible to the human eye, they make your skin appear dull, discolored, and perhaps even broken out as a result of clogged pores.

-The piles of dead skin cells can actually prevent your skincare products from properly absorbing into your skin, rendering them useless which when you think about it comes down to throwing your money down the drain.
+The piles of dead skin cells can prevent your skincare products from properly absorbing into your skin, rendering them useless when you think about it comes down to throwing your money down the drain.

 The same thing goes for makeup.
 A smooth and even foundation application is not likely to happen if the surface of your skin is rough due to the piles of dead skin cells.